Jefferson River Flood Mitigation Project

 Tax BillS

-Just a reminder: the Special Improvement District (SID) #34 for the Jefferson River Floodplain Mitigation Channel first appeared on taxes in November 2023.
-The Assessment sent to the Gallatin County Treasurer is $195.00/year for 20 years, or a total payoff of $3,900.00.
+Just a reminder: the Special Improvement District (SID) #34 for the Jefferson River Floodplain Mitigation Channel first appeared on tax bills in November 2023.
+The Assessment sent to the Gallatin County Treasurer is a maximum of $195.00/year for 20 years, or a total payoff amount of $3,900.00.

 Contact Info